 leave pursuant to provisions of this section.

-Sufficient lead time must be given to your department and to the college to consider your proposal.
+Sufficient lead time must be given to your department and to the university to consider your proposal.
 If a leave with pay is requested, please be prepared to offer suggestions to your supervisor regarding how your duties and responsibilities might be covered during your absence.
 Partnering in this manner is a productive way to discuss the operational needs of the department and offering ideas regarding that coverage will be important.

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.